Christopher Holder: Visit to New England aboard the Speedwell

 The second group of Quaker missionaries to leave England for New England sailed on the small ship Speedwell.
 Robert Locke was the master, and the passenger list, dated at Gravesend on 30 May 1656, included 40 names.
 The names of eight passengers were marked with a 'Q', indicating that they were Quakers and signifying that officials in England were already concerned about the religious fervor of these people.
-Holder, aged 25, was one of the eight, whose home was given as Winterbourne and another was his companion, John Copeland, aged 28, from Holderness. and a 21 year old convert named Sarah Gibbons.
+Holder, aged 25, was one of the eight, whose home was given as Winterbourne and others included his companion, John Copeland, aged 28, from Holderness, a 21 year old convert named Sarah Gibbons and Dorothy Waugh.

 The ship landed in Boston on 27 July 1656, (calendar differences may make this September) and the four men and four women who were Quakers were taken in for questioning by the authorities.
 They were questioned primarily on their religious doctrines, and both Holder and Copeland, as leaders of this group, likely surprised the authorities with their thorough command of the Bible; Holder was also well versed in the law.
 The group of eight was jailed, though Holder let it be known that there was no law for detaining them.
 When Holder asked Governor Endicott why they had been deprived of their liberty, the governor threatened them with hanging by replying "Take heed ye break not our ecclesiastical laws, for then ye are sure to stretch by a halter."

 The Quakers had their books and pamphlets publicly burned, and while they were imprisoned the order given to the jail keeper on 18 August 1656 was to keep the "abominable tenets of the Quakers" from being spread and to keep the Quakers "close prisoners, not suffering them to speak or confer with any person, nor permitting them to have paper or ink."
 While the group was still in jail, a law was passed on 14 October 1656 assessing a 100-pound fine to the commander of any vessel bringing Quakers into the colony.
 After nearly three months of confinement, the group of eight Quakers was put back on the Speedwell, and sent back to England.